|

 practicing Right Livelihood so that I can help reduce the suffering

-of living beings on Earth and reverse the process of global
+of living beings on Earth and stop contributing to climate change.

 |